Vitg1/Mesh-Simulation-for-itsmagic-V2/README.md

-#Cloth Mesh System V2
+# Cloth Mesh System V2
 Simple cloth simulation system for Its Magic Engine 2.0

-#Installation
+## Installation
-Download the .zip file containing the files and import it into your project, or copy the system/ folder to your project in Its Magic.
+Download the .zip file containing the files and import it into your project, or copy the 'system/' folder to your project in Its Magic 2.0.

 Make sure to reinstall the libraries to ensure the scripts will compile.
-Read "HOW_TO_USE" for a more detailed (or almost detailed) tutorial.
+Read "HOW_TO_USE" for a more detailed tutorial.

-Resources
+# Resources
 Wind
 Simple collisions
 Real-time mesh simulations

-A lot of variables and configurations
+# new Resources
+Rigidbodys collision based
+new system using XPBD
+more config variables
+simple metal-plastic system.

-#Simple documentation
+# detailed documentation
-See HOW_TO_USE for more details on functions and variables.
+See HOW_TO_USE for more details on functions and all variables.

-#NOTE :
+# NOTE :
-This system is version V1, and it was made a long time ago; it may not be as good or functional.
+This system is version V2, made for itsmagic 2.0, in the same way that version V1 is made for itsmagic 1.0.